aspose-barcode/Aspose.BarCode-Products/barcode/java/_index.md

      Manipulate Labels in Many Ways
     </h2>
     <p>
-     Aspose.BarCode for Java API provides the ability to manipulate image borders, style, margin, and width as well as image's background color and bar color.
-You can also rotate images to any angle and produce high-quality bar code images with anti-aliasing.
-In addition to this, image margins &amp; resolution can be customized.
+     Aspose.BarCode for Java provides the ability to customize various appearance-related properties of a barcode image, such as borders, style, margin, width, background color, bar color, and many others.
+You can also rotate barcode labels at any angle and produce high-quality images with anti-aliasing.
+In addition, image resolution can be regulated.
     </p>
    </div>
    <div class="col-lg-12">